ucsb-goard-lab/Dendrite-Analysis/README.md

 *Note: tdmsREAD is not supported on Silicon Mac

 ## Installation
 1. Download `MATLAB`.
 This program was last running on `Matlab 2023a`.
-Older and newer versions of `MATLAB` may or may not be supported
+Older and newer versions of `MATLAB` may or may not be supported.
 2. Download the required toolboxes which can be found in the next section below.
 3. Clone the repository onto your machine using `git clone https://github.com/ucsb-goard-lab/dendriteAnalysis.git`
+4. Open the cloned respository in `MATLAB` and add the folder titled `dendriteAnalysisMaster` and all subfolders to your path.
-4. Open your data folder.
+5. Open your data folder.
 It should be structured so there are folders inside labeled 'DendritesDAY*' where each of those folders contains 'TSeries*' folders with .tif files for analysis.
-5. Open and run `dendriteAnalysisMaster.m`
+6. Open and run `dendriteAnalysisMaster.m`.

 ## Toolboxes required
 - Image Processing Toolbox